ssmirr/appdev-chapters/rails-foundry.md

  - `/github subscribe demostudent14/my-awesome-project comments`

 This will make it so that an automated notification is posted to the channel whenever any comment is made on a PR or issue.
 This will be a place to go to see all the discussion that is happening across all of our projects.

-### Asking for review

-Whenever you're ready for initial code review, or re-review after you've made changes to address earlier reviews, do two things:

- 1. Use GitHub's built-in functionality to [request code review in your PR](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/requesting-a-pull-request-review){:target="_blank"} from all three instructors.
- 2. Post a message in the `#review-requests` Slack channel asking for review from your fellow students.
-Usually we say something like "Could use some review on this please 👀: [https://github.com/demostudent14/my-awesome-project/pull/1](https://github.com/demostudent14/my-awesome-project/pull/1)"